Mhirooo/Modeling-and-Simulation---Final-Project/README.md

 ---

-This project is designed as a final requirement for a Modeling and Simulation course (CSEC 413) and illustrates:
+This project is designed as a final requirement for the CSEC 413 - Modeling and Simulation course and illustrates:

 - How to formalize a real‑world game of chance into a rule‑based computational model.